Do you want to limit dashboard access in WordPress?

 This method does not offer a user interface to control which users can access the admin area.
 However, it is generally considered more secure.

-If you are the only author on your site or have a very limited set of users, then you can use this method.
+If you are the only author on your site or have a very limited set of new users, then you can use this method.

 Check out our detailed tutorial on how to password-protect your WordPress wp-admin directory.